Green Living: What is it?

 • Choose an Energy Star labeled product if you are considering replacing the windows in your home.

-Now what about “green living” in terms of using clean energy supply?
 Here are two web tools provided by the US Environmental Protection Agency that can help you make a difference by using clean energy supplies:

 • The Power Profiler tool developed by the EPA can help you determine the specific air emissions impacts associated with your home’s electricity use.